Ordering Recommendations

 The gene tested in this assay has been found to be altered in the manifestation of many diseases and conditions.
 The manifestation of disease is commonly caused by many genes and other variables not addressed in this report, including but not limited to modifier genes, epigenetic factors, environmental factors, and factors that are not known at this time.
 This report must always be interpreted and considered within the clinical context, and the treating physician(s) should always consider other pertinent information and data that a physician would prudently consider, in addition to the variants identified in this report.

-This report has been created based on various scientific manuscripts, references and publicly available databases that describe correlations between certain genetic variants and disease.
-This information is subject to change over time in response to future scientific and medical findings.
+The information contained in this report was created based on findings in scientific manuscripts, references, and publicly available databases that describe correlations between certain genetic variants and disease.
+This information is subject to change over time in response to future scientific and medical findings and correlations.
 The University of Pennsylvania Health System (UPHS) makes no representation or warranty of any kind regarding the accuracy of information provided or contained in these manuscripts, references or other sources of information.
-If any of the information provided by or contained in the referenced material is later deemed to be inaccurate, this may impact the accuracy of this report and interpretation of the findings.
-In addition, UPHS is not obligated to update this report based on any future scientific or medical research which may impact the interpretation of this report.
-In no event will UPHS be liable for any actual damages, indirect damages, and/or special or consequential damages arising out of or in any way connected with the use of this report.
+If any of the information provided by or contained in the referenced materials is later deemed to be inaccurate, this may impact the accuracy of this report and interpretation of the findings.
+UPHS will not be able to notify you of any impact that additional or modified information, or future scientific or medical research may have on this report.
+The variants and findings identified in this report must always be interpreted and considered within the clinical context and other pertinent data.

 Clinical Significance